NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 > Donate from what We have provided for you before the arrival of a Day when there will be no bargaining, friendship, or intercession.

 Give him your money before it's too late!

+## Allah inherits

+Surah 57:10

+> And why should you not spend in the cause of Allah, while Allah is the inheritor of the heavens and the earth?

 ## Not everyone will bow before Allah